Dr. Watson: Fictional character biography

 At the beginning of A Study in Scarlet, Watson states he had "neither kith nor kin in England".
-In The Sign of the Four, it is established that his father and older brother are deceased, and that both had the same first name beginning with "H", when Holmes examines an old watch in Watson's possession, which was formerly his father's before it was inherited by his brother.
+In The Sign of the Four, Watson reveals that his father and older brother are deceased, and that both had the same first name beginning with "H" after Holmes examines an old watch in Watson's possession, which was formerly his father's before it was inherited by his brother.
 Holmes estimates the watch to have a value of 50 guineas.
 (Note: Fifty guineas is around £ in money, when adjusted for inflation.
 This was more than a year's wages for a servant or manual labourer at the time.)
 Holmes deduced from the watch that Watson's brother was "a man of untidy habits—very untidy and careless.
 He was left with good prospects, but he threw away his chances, lived for some time in poverty with occasional short intervals of prosperity, and finally, taking to drink, he died".
-Holmes explains his reasoning: the initials on the watch, "H. W.", as well as the 50-year-old date of the watch tell Holmes that it belonged to Watson's father (he had the same surname as Watson) and was passed down to Watson's elder brother; his untidiness from the fact that the outside of the watchcase is dented (from being in the same pocket with coins and keys).
-His good prospects are deduced from the fact that if he inherited an expensive fifty-guinea watch, he must have inherited substantial wealth as well.
-His poverty is evident from the fact that inside the watch case are 4 claim numbers scratched by pawnbrokers; his prosperity is from the fact he was able to redeem the watch; his heavy drinking is from the fact that around the watch winding hole are scratches from the key—an unsteady drunkard's hand trying to wind the watch up at night.
+Holmes explains his reasoning: the initials on the watch, "H. W.", as well as the 50-year-old date of the watch, tell Holmes that it had belonged to Watson's father, who naturally had the same surname, and was passed down to Watson's elder brother, whose carelessness is clear to Holmes from the fact that the outside of the watchcase is dented from being in the same pocket with coins and keys.
+Holmes deduced that the elder Watson's good prospects he must have inherited substantial wealth as well as the watch.
+The brother's poverty is evidenced by multiple pawnbroker's marks inside the watch case. from the fact that inside the watch case are four claim numbers scratched by pawnbrokers.
+Holmes also infers the brother's prosperity from the fact he was able to redeem the watch on several occasions.
+Holmes explains to Watson finally that the brother's heavy drinking was demonstrated by multiple scratches around the watch's winding hole are scratches from the key—an unsteady drunkard's hand trying to wind the watch at night.

-Watson witnesses Holmes's skills of deduction on their first case together, concerning a series of murders related to Mormon intrigue.
-When the case is solved, Watson is angered that Holmes is not given any credit for it by the press.
-When Holmes refuses to record and publish his account of the adventure, Watson endeavours to do so himself.
+Watson witnesses Holmes's skills of deduction on their first case together concerning a series of murders related to Mormon intrigue.
+When Holmes solves the case, Watson is angered that Holmes is not given any credit for it in the press.
+When Holmes refuses to record and publish his own account of the adventure, Watson endeavours to do so himself.
 In time, Holmes and Watson become close friends.